Beckers Bridge: Beckers Bridge

 The bridge was advertised for tender in 1901, with W. T. Oakes the successful contractor with a tender of A£1,875, and completed in 1902.
 It replaced the need to cross the river at water-level, which had been dangerous at higher levels.

 A 2011 report profiling timber truss road bridges found that Beckers Bridge could not be upgraded to a required standard and would need to be replaced.
 Following this, the 2012 Roads and Maritime Services Timber Truss Bridge Conservation Strategy identified Beckers Bridge as a target to be removed and replaced in the future.
 It stated that, although all submissions received had been in support of its retention, it could not meet the load requirements necessary for the route and described it as "an unremarkable example of its type".

 In 2017, Michael Johnsen, the local MP in the New South Wales Legislative Assembly, published a call for feedback on the design and alignment of a new bridge, after the completion of which the original bridge would be demolished.
-On 7 March 2018, Roads and Maritime Services requested that it be delisted from the State Heritage Register to allow for its demolition.
+On 7 March 2018, Roads & Maritime Services requested that it be delisted from the State Heritage Register to allow for its demolition.
 However, in November 2019 its successor body, Transport for NSW, added the bridge to its conservation list and pledged to preserve it for the future.